 This page contains the following sections (click on each point to jump straight to that section):

+Food bars will be available to modify each prepared meal.
 A food bar is similar to buffet style food preparation and service where food is prepared and then placed in a central location (the food bar, which is a type of table designed to hold pans of food and keep the food at specific temperatures).
-The breakfast food bar will feature a variety of items that can be combined for a balanced simple breakfast.
-For lunch and dinner (and occasionally breakfast), the food bars will feature at least one meal from a recipe of the day, and a corresponding staple item and supplementary items to fulfill the caloric and nutritional needs of that meal.
+A curated selection of additional food items such as quality foods high in protein, carbohydrates, and fat will be provided in a food bar alongside each meal.
+A posted nutrition sheet will describe the nutrient composition of the base meal and explain how each item on the food bar can modify the balance of the meal.

-These are designed to offer daily food bar diversity and the rest of the food bar will always offer consistent options so anyone not liking the recipe of the day can still have something they’ll enjoy.
+These are designed to offer daily food diversity and the rest of the food bar will always offer consistent options so anyone not liking the recipe of the day can still have something they’ll enjoy.
 All of this will be served on a hot bar and a cold bar, where people bring their own plates and serve themselves.
 The daily offerings will cover the recommended amounts of staples to make sure we are nutritionally balanced.
-Buffets on a daily basis will be based on rotating bulk items of the day, combined with the daily menu item for each meal based off the staple item of the week, and include seasonal and perishable staple items.
+Food bars on a daily basis will include leftovers from the previous meal to minimize waste, supplemental items high in protein, carbohydrates, and fat, sauces and seasonings, and seasonal and perishable staple items.

 This food bar strategy is part of our plan to make it easier for others to create a healthy, sustainable, and delicious food program into their projects in any situation where people are looking to establish a temporary kitchen and prepare food for large groups of people over long periods of time.
-We’ve chosen food bars and correlating recipes because they’re relatively, affordable, convenient, and easy to execute while providing proper nutrition and a fairly wide variety of foods and flavors.
+We’ve chosen food bars alongside prepared meals because they’re relatively affordable, sustainable, adaptable, and easy to execute while providing proper nutrition and a fairly wide variety of foods and flavors.

 SUGGESTIONS | CONSULTING | MEMBERSHIP | OTHER OPTIONS